 7. Inhibits the reaction of interaction of foreign proteins with antibodies.

-8. It inhibits the release of allergy mediators from basophils and mast cells.
+8. Inhibits the release of allergy mediators from basophils and mastocytes.

-9. Reduces the sensitivity of tissues to histamine and other biologically active substances that have a pro-inflammatory effect.
+9. Reduces tissue sensitivity to histamine and other biologically active substances that have a pro-inflammatory effect.

-10. Suppresses biosynthesis of prostaglandins, interleukin-1, tumor necrosis factor.
+10. Suppresses the biosynthesis of prostaglandins, interleukin-1, tumor necrosis factor.

 11. Reduces the viscosity of mucus in the bronchi.

-12. Increases the affinity of beta-adrenergic receptors of the bronchial tree for catecholamines, resulting in increased blood pressure.
+12. Increases the affinity of beta-adrenergic receptors of the bronchial tree for catecholamines, as a result of which it increases arterial pressure.

 Prednisolone suppresses allergic reactions and inflammation.

-Under its influence, scarring of the connective tissue slows down.
-Glucocorticoids stimulate the production of red blood cells in the red bone marrow.
-Long-term use of them can cause polycythemia.
+Under its influence, scarring of connective tissue slows down.
+Glucocorticoids stimulate the formation of red blood cells in the red bone marrow.
+Their long-term use may cause polycythemia.

 At the systemic level, the drug affects the metabolism of carbohydrates, lipids and proteins.
-In liver cells, the amount of enzymes necessary for the formation of glucose from amino acids and other substances increases.
+In liver cells, the number of enzymes necessary for the formation of glucose from amino acids and other substances increases.
 Due to the stimulation of gluconeogenesis, a glycogen reserve is formed in the liver.
-The level of glucose in the blood rises, while the consumption of carbohydrates by the cells decreases.
-An increase in the concentration of sugar in the blood triggers the synthesis of insulin by the cells of the pancreas.
-The sensitivity of tissues to insulin decreases under the action of glucocorticoids.
+The level of glucose in the blood increases, while the consumption of carbohydrates by cells decreases.
+An increase in blood sugar levels triggers the synthesis of insulin by pancreatic cells.
+Tissue sensitivity to insulin decreases under the influence of glucocorticoids.

-Adrenal cortex hormones reduce the concentration of amino acids in all cells of the body, except for hepatocytes.
+Hormones of the adrenal cortex reduce the concentration of amino acids in all cells of the body except hepatocytes.
 At the same time, the level of globulin proteins and amino acids in the blood plasma increases, the level of albumin decreases.
-In the tissues, there is an intense breakdown of proteins.
-The released amino acids enter the liver, where they are used to synthesize glucose.
+Intense breakdown of proteins occurs in tissues.
+The released amino acids enter the liver, where they are used for the synthesis of glucose.

 Prednisolone stimulates lipid catabolism.
 The concentration of free fatty acids in the blood plasma increases, they are used as a source of energy.
-The drug reduces the excretion of water and sodium from the body, increases the excretion of potassium...
-Reduces the absorption of calcium in the gastrointestinal tract and bone mineralization.
+The drug reduces the excretion of water and sodium from the body, increases the excretion of potassium.
+Reduces calcium absorption in the gastrointestinal tract and bone mineralization.

 Long-term use of Prednisolone reduces the synthesis of corticotropin by the adenohypophysis, as a result of which the formation of endogenous glucocorticoids by the adrenal cortex decreases.